What is a Manslaughter Charge?

 ‘Manslaughter’ refers to an unlawful killing of another person that involves no premeditation or malicious aforethought.
-Prosecutors who are pursuing murder charges against a defendant must prove a degree of intentionality and planning.
+Murder charges are different because the prosecution must prove the defendant had two specific features: intentionality and planning.
 These two features enhance the moral blame of the crime of murder, positioning it as a more serious crime when compared to manslaughter.

 Often referred to as a ‘crime of passion’ or a ‘heat of passion’ crime, voluntary manslaughter is triggered by a provoking event.
 In order for an event to qualify, it must be found that the event would provoke a reasonable person to act on their emotions in the moment.
 The killer must not have had time to ‘cool down’ between the provoking event and the violent act for the crime to be considered manslaughter.

 When a person’s criminally negligent or reckless behavior results in the death of one or more people, they may be charged with the crime of involuntary manslaughter.
 In some cases where the recklessness of their actions are extreme, second degree murder charges may also be considered for the same act.

 In Texas, the punishment for this offense includes two to 20 years in prison and a fine of up to $10,000.
 In most cases, individuals are mandated to continue with probation after being released from prison.

 San Antonio Office: 3107 Broadway Street, San Antonio, Texas 78209.
-(210) 807-8656.
+(210) 672-1435.

 Austin Office: 2025 Guadalupe Street Suite 260, Austin, Texas 78705.
-(512) 982-4798.
+(512) 955-5871.